ITISFoundation/osparc-manual/docs/platform_introduction/dashboard.md

    ![studies-search](https://github.com/ITISFoundation/osparc-manual/assets/18575092/784dd731-ca47-4b81-b355-34ebb5096106)

-   In addition you can also sort Studies and Templates, by differen criteria, for instance by name of the owner or creation date.
-You'll find this functionality on the upper right hand side corner (see image below).
+   In addition you can also sort Studies and Templates, by different criteria, for instance by name of the owner or creation date.
+You'll find this functionality in the upper right hand corner (see image below).

    ![image](https://github.com/ITISFoundation/osparc-manual/assets/18575092/ffe7de9c-f0d4-43f9-8833-8dc85e8ae7ac)